 “We must accept finite disappointment, but never lose infinite hope.”

 Grieving is a normal process, but is also unique to each individual.
 Seek help if you feel stuck.
 Locate a support group if you need to discuss and vent your feelings to people who understand in a

 non-judgmental environment.
 Reach out to your church community and compassionate people.
-Consider GriefShare, Stephen Ministry, individual counseling, or many other programs in your community.
+Consider GriefShare, Stephen Ministry, individual counseling, online grief groups, or other support programs.
 Connect with family members and close friends.
 Don’t go through grief alone.
 Seek help from the Lord.

 “Plans fail for lack of counsel, but with many advisers they succeed.”

 “Rejoice with those who rejoice; mourn with those who mourn.”

 - – Romans 12:15